Omkar-gd/SARS-Assignment/README.md

 # Task 1.1(c) Data Integrity
 # Entity Integrity
-This is Satisfied because every table has a primary key and primary key values cannot be NULL.
+This is Satisfied because every table has a primary key and primary key values cannot be NULL

 # Referential Integrity
 This is Satisfied by using foreign keys: